Free Shipping on Orders Over 1,500 TL | Up to 6 Credit Card Installments

 Communication:

-Atmega328 provides I2C and SPI ports too.
-Wire library if to use I2C and SPI library is for SPI communication.
+The ATmega328 also provides I2C and SPI ports.
+The Wire library that comes with the Arduino® IDE is used for I2C use, and the SPI library is used to provide SPI communication.

 Programming: